Fullerton Public Library

 Upon receipt of a completed Library Privileges Revocation Appeal form, the Library Director or his/her designee will notify the Library Board of Trustees within 30 working days and will convene the Library Privileges Revocation Appeal Committee.
 This committee will consist of three Library Board Trustees and one Trustee who will serve as an Alternate.
 The Library Privileges Revocation Appeals Committee of the Library Board of Trustees will conduct a review of the Library Privileges Revocation Letter and documentation as well as the Library Privileges Revocation Appeal submitted by the patron.
 The Committee’s decision shall be issued in writing within five working days after the hearing and will be sent to the address on the submitted Library Privileges Revocation Appeal Form.
 This written decision shall articulate the grounds upon which it is based, and shall be appealable to the Superior Court pursuant to Code of Civil Procedure section 1094.8.

-Submitted to the Library Board of Trustees on 10/27/16
+Revised and Approved by the Library Board of Trustees

 Click here for Library Privileges Revocation Appeal Form